v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 ### Exercise \#13: Add reporting details for an item

-The product safety manager wants to add reporting details for product M7001, Set the OSHA Product Name to ìSulfur Dioxideî, and give it a threshold quantity of 5, an EHS reportable quantity of 500, and a TPQ of 500.
+The product safety manager wants to add reporting details for product M7001, Set the OSHA Product Name to ‚ÄúSulfur Dioxide‚Äù, and give it a threshold quantity of 5, an EHS reportable quantity of 500, and a TPQ of 500.
 The CAS number should be set to 7446-09-5.